 ~\autoref{fig:fep-processing} shows the waveform processing performed by the \glspl{fep} from the filtering to the hit finding stage.

-Additionally, all the waveform segments over the full \gls{ts} duration coming from the \(128\) channels (64 per module) are decimated and separately summed for the top and bottom channels with reference to the beginning of the time slice and encoded in \gls{zle} format~\cite{zle,zlealgo,dppcaen} to be transferred to the \glspl{tsp}, together with the information on hits and the summary information about individual waveform segments discussed above.
+Additionally, all the waveform segments over the full \gls{ts} duration coming from the \(128\) channels (64 per module) are decimated and separately summed for the channels belonging to the top and bottom Optical Planes with reference to the beginning of the \gls{ts} and encoded in \gls{zle} format~\cite{zle,zlealgo,dppcaen} to be transferred to the \glspl{tsp}, together with the information on hits and the summary information about individual waveform segments discussed above.
 This format enables a zero suppression of the regions where no signal has been detected, thus reducing the data throughput.
 In this respect, a further cut on the summed waveform amplitude might be applied at this stage.

 Finally, the \glspl{fep} are responsible for monitoring the channels and assessing the raw data quality.
 A waveform and a reduced data stream are periodically extracted at the \gls{fep} level and transmitted to a remote analysis processor via the \gls{midas} event transfer system.
 This channel monitoring ensures data integrity while minimising the potential impact on extracting physics information.
-Various relevant metrics, such as prominence histograms, raw segment charges and baselines, are continuously assessed and displayed on a dedicated \gls{midas} webpage during this monitoring process.
+Various relevant metrics, such as prominence histograms, the integrated charge of raw waveforms and baselines, are continuously assessed and displayed on a dedicated \gls{midas} webpage during this monitoring process.